-There are currently three IRBs, each under the direction of a Chair and Vice-Chair, that focus on different areas of research and consists of faculty with appropriate expertise, community representatives and staff support as detailed in our governance document (see HRPP Program Guide Section 1.6 - IRB Governance and Operating Procedures Policy and Procedures).
-It is the responsibility of the IRB to safeguard the rights and welfare of human subjects who participate in research at MUSC including special protection for vulnerable participants.
-Procedures are in place to review the quality of human subjects research protocols (see HRPP Program Guide Section 1.4 - Scientific/Scholarly Review of Protocols Policy and Procedures) and these procedures include the review by the Department Chair, external peer review and various internal review mechanisms offered through individual units such as the General Clinical Research Center, the Hollings Cancer Center and the Clinical and Translational Research Program.
+There are currently three IRBs, each under the direction of a Chair and Vice-Chair, that focus on different areas of research and consist of faculty with appropriate expertise, community representatives and staff support as detailed in our governance document (see HRPP Program Guide Section 2).
+The IRB serves to safeguard the rights and welfare of human subjects who participate in research at MUSC including special protection for vulnerable participants.
+Procedures are in place to review the quality of human subjects research protocols (see HRPP Program Guide Section 1.4 - Scientific/Scholarly Review of Protocols Policy and Procedures), and these procedures include the review by the Department Chair or their designee, external peer review and various internal review mechanisms offered through individual units such as the Hollings Cancer Center and SCTR.